Blade2021/Sherlock/README.md

 - **Self Roles** - Allows users to self assign themselves roles that are determined by you.
 - **Embed Filtering** - Suppresses embed messages if too many embeds are detected within a certain amount of time/messages.
 - **Welcome Messages** - Give members who join your server a nice hearty welcome!
-- **Customizable Moderator Roles** - Give your moderators access to the commands that YOU designate.
+- **Customizable Moderator Roles** - Give your moderators access to the commands that YOU designate using our moderator permission system.
+- **Channel Archiving** - Set a category for archiving channels then send or return them with easy commands.

 ## Upcoming Features